Difficulties of Teleparallel Theories of Gravity with Local Lorentz Symmetry: Teleparallel gravity with local Lorentz symmetry

-Although the connection (\ref{17}) is not linked to any field quantity that has a clear transformation property, it is assumed to transform as a standard spin connection, so that Eq. (\ref{18}) eventually transforms as a tensor under local Lorentz transformations (LLT).
+Although the connection (\ref{17}) is not linked to any field quantity that has a clear transformation property, it is assumed to transform as a standard spin connection, so that equation (\ref{18}) eventually transforms as a tensor under local Lorentz transformations (LLT).
 Except for satisfying $\Lambda^a\,_c \Lambda^b\,_d \eta_{ab}=\eta_{cd}$, the matrices $\Lambda^a\,_ b$ are arbitrary.
 The authors of Ref. \cite{MK} argue that the Lagrangian density (\ref{2}), constructed in terms of (\ref{18}), is invariant under LLT.
 We refer to Ref. \cite{MK} for additional details.

-The flat spin connection is irrelevant to the dynamics of the tetrad field, which is the quantity that yields physical results.
-This fact was already noted in Ref. \cite{Maluf2} (see Eq.
-(9) of Ref. \cite{Maluf2}.)
+The flat spin connection (\ref{17}) is the Levi-Civita connection of the flat space-time (see equation (112) of Ref. \cite{MK}).
+This connection is irrelevant to the dynamics of the tetrad field, which is the quantity that yields physical results.
+This fact was already noted in Ref. \cite{Maluf2} (see equation (9) of Ref. \cite{Maluf2}.)

-The counting of degrees of freedom of the flat spin connection $\Omega^a\,_{b\mu}$ is absolutely not clear in Ref. \cite{MK}.
+The counting of degrees of freedom of the flat spin connection $\Omega^a\,_{b\mu}$ is absolutely not clear in Ref. \cite{MK} (a recent discussion on the degrees of freedom of the TEGR has been given in Ref. \cite{Ferraro1}), and in the context of f(T) gravity in Refs. \cite{Miao,Ferraro2,Ferraro3}.
 This issue is important, because when a certain gauge is fixed, the number of degrees of freedom of the connection should be decreased.
 The vector potential $A_\mu$ in electrodynamics, for instance, has initially 4 degrees of freedom at each space-time event.
 After fixing all gauges, the number of degrees of freedom is reduced to 2 at each space-time event.
 A similar situation does not occur in the context of Ref. \cite{MK}.